muttoni/contract-browser/_posts/introducing-v2.md

 When deploying a contract, you can enjoy automatic import detection and a new "Autofill" button to automagically fetch contract addresses based on the network you're deploying to – you'll never have to worry about making a mistake or waste time looking for the right address.

-## Inspect
+## Intuitive Contract Inspection

 ![Browsing](/blog/browsing.jpeg)

 Contracts can be complex, but are often made up of similar building blocks.
-With Snippets, you can more easily understand how each contract works.
-With deployment history you'll be able to see a contract's timeline.
-Thanks to smart caching you'll also enjoy snappier load times, you'll be able to browse more efficiently than ever before.
+Thanks to Snippets, you can more easily understand how each contract works.

+> Fun fact, did you know that the new [Disney Pinnacle contract](https://contractbrowser.com/A.edf9df96c92f4595.Pinnacle/snippets) emits 30 events and has 149 functions?!
+Now you know.

 ![Diffing](/blog/diffs.jpeg)

-Like all apps, smart contracts evolve over time.
-Easily pin-point what changed at a specific point in time, and leverage the flexible diffing options to quickly understand how a contract evolved over time.

-Contract Browser displays diffs side by side, just like on your favorite code editor.
+With deployment history, you can step back in time and track how contracts evolve with the side-by-side diffing tool, mirroring the familiarity of your favorite code editor.

 ![Diffing Preview](/blog/diffs2.jpeg)

 ## Roadmap

-While I (Andrea) am the creator and maintainer of Contract Browser, this is a service built by the community, for the community.
-For example, [Lanford](https://github.com/LanfordCai) created the backend indexing service, [Flowdiver](https://flowdiver.io) is providing the data which powers Diffs (which you gotta try out - [here](https://contractbrowser.com/A.1d7e57aa55817448.MetadataViews/events)'s an example).
+Since creating the original Contract Browser, it is a service built by the community, for the community.
+For example, [Lanford](https://github.com/LanfordCai) created the backend indexing service, [Flowdiver](https://flowdiver.io) is providing the data that powers Diffs (which you gotta try out - [here](https://contractbrowser.com/A.1d7e57aa55817448.MetadataViews/events)'s an example).

-The project is [100% open source](https://github.com/muttoni/contract-browser-new), so you can both contribute to the project, as well as take inspiration for your own projects, whether it be the UI components or functionality.
-If you're curious, Contract Browser 2.0 is now using NextJS and Tailwind to better align with industry standards for easier contributions.
+The project is [100% open source](https://github.com/muttoni/contract-browser), so you can contribute to the project, as well as take inspiration for your own projects.
+Contract Browser 2.0 uses NextJS and Tailwind to better align with industry standards for easier community contributions.

-We're just getting started.
-In the coming months, we'll be working on even more features to enhance your experience with Contract Browser 2.0.
-Look out for enhanced interactivity, transaction suggestion, and verified transaction (aka FLIX) support.
+What's Next?
+Expect more interactive features, transaction suggestions, and FLIX / verified transaction support in the near future.

-[Try it out today](https://contractbrowser.com) and let me know what you think!
+[Experience the new Contract Browser today](https://contractbrowser.com) and let me know what you think!

+\- Andrea